PrestaShop/statsbestvouchers/Readme.md

 ## About

-Enrich the ‘Stats’ section of your back office, add a list of the most used vouchers to the dashboard.
+Enrich your stats, add a list of the most used vouchers to the dashboard.

 ## Reporting issues